3D cell positions

 Estimate or correct the Z position of each cell

-Epithelia junctions were segmented on the 2d projection of the junction staining.
-From this segmentation, each cell is then back-projected in the 3d junction staining to estimate its position in Z. This information is saved in a file called imagename_cellsZ.csv.
+Epithelial junction are segmented on the 2d projection of the junction staining.
+From this segmentation, each cell is then back-projected in the 3D junction staining to estimate its position in Z. This information is saved in a file called imagename_cellsZ.csv.
 You can directly modify this file and put the desired Z value in the corresponding cell row, or use the plugin interface to modify it manually.

-The pipeline draw the cells at their respective z-position.
-You can visualize it in 3D by switching to the 3d mode at the left bottom of the napari interface, but the edition should be done in the 2D view.
+The pipeline draws the cells at their respective Z-position.
+You can visualize it in 3D by switching to the 3D mode at the left bottom of the napari interface, but editing should be done in the 2D view.

 Z-map calculation

-This back-project locally the junction staining by finding the Z that has the most similarity with the projected staining.
+This back-projects locally the junction staining by finding the Z that has the most similarity with the projected staining.

 This map precision depends on the parameters:

-which is the size (in pixels) of sliding windows on which the z is estimated.
+* zmap resolution which is the size (in pixels) of sliding windows on which the Z is estimated.
 A lower value will allow for more resoluted values but will take longer to calculate.

 Individual cell correction